Monte-Amador/rb101-foundations/lesson_6/assignments/07_assignment/notes/refinements_journal.md

 ## Done
 ::WRAPPING-UP:: Good stuff and session.
 The code feels much cleaner now and I really liked getting deeper with my hash knowledge.
 There's some smaller refactoring to still be done but I'm ready to have this reviewed.
 I just gotta get it into the rubocop and maybe look at the way the screen displays (looks like a flicker after the board updates).
 This flicker does seem to happen only after the user inputs their square choice.:w

+# Refactoring round_loop

+This doesn't have to be as big as I'm making it out.
+Pretty cool to be able to define a hash as the only or last parameter in a method and then call the arguments without supplying the curly braces.
+Heck, without supplying the hash object itself.
+We just need to be able to specify the same keys in the arguments that will correlate to the necessary hash objects we define in the method.

+So with that, starting with the round_loop parameters, I simply added the users_hash as the final argument to that method to start with.

+::LEFT-OFF:: refactored round_loop well.
+Fun too.
+Now moving to focus on the heinous computer_places_piece! and refactor the constants and parameters to include instead the cycle parameter from the round loop which is the users hash.
+The users hash now holds the user markers too so we can use that instead of the constants where applicable.

+With coffee... save as file 13, double check everything is working, commit and refactor the constants out of problematic places starting with computer_places_piece!